purposeindustries/intellyo-application-design-system/e2e/README.md

 To run tests on saucelabs you have to cp the .env.example to .env with "cp .env.example ./.env" and fill the environment variables.

-If you have .env file, you can use CI or TEST_PROVIDER environment variables to use saucelabs eg.:
+If you have .env file, you can use TEST_PROVIDER environment variable to use saucelabs eg.:

-- `CI=true npm run test:e2e`
 - `TEST_PROVIDER=sauce npm run test:e2e`

 Both command do the same, use the saucelabs as a driver, but you get the results and the evidences locally.